azaleafrayha/hanoi-recursive-algo/README.md

 # Tower of Hanoi Puzzle (WIP)
-I am currently working on this project as part of my learning journey with Python and Algorithms that is based on FreeCodeCamp (FCC) Scientific Computing with Python curriculum.
+I am currently working on this project as part of my learning journey with Python and Algorithms that is based on freeCodeCamp Scientific Computing with Python curriculum.
 The code is still in progress and will be edited a lot!

 -------